planttheidea/printscout/README.md

 # PrintScout

-Simple, cross-browser print event listeners with no dependencies
+Simple, cross-browser print event listeners (before and after) with no dependencies

 ## Table of contents